 Ozone Season NOₓ State-by-State Emissions

-- Between 2005 and 2016, ozone season NOₓ emissions from CSAPR sources fell in every state participating in the CSAPR NOₓ ozone season program.
+- Between 2005 and 2021, ozone season NOₓ emissions from the CSAPR sources fell in every state participating in the CSAPR NOₓ ozone season program.

-- Twenty-three states had emissions below their CSAPR 2016 allowance budgets, collectively by about 210,000 tons.
-Two states (Louisiana and Missouri) exceeded their 2016 budgets by about 3,900 tons combined.
+- 20 states had emissions below their CSAPR 2021 allowance budgets, collectively by about 62,000 tons.
+Three states (Illinois, Missouri, and Pennsylvania) exceeded their 2021 state level budgets by about 5,400 tons total.

 Ozone Season NOₓ Emission Rates

-- In 2016, the average NOₓ ozone season emission rate fell to 0.09 lb/mmBtu for CSAPR ozone season program states and 0.10 lb/mmBtu nationally.
-This represents a 50 percent reduction from 2005 emission rates, with the majority of reductions coming from coal-fired units.
+- In 2021, the average NOₓ ozone season emission rate fell to 0.07 lb/mmBtu for the CSAPR ozone season program states and 0.07 lb/mmBtu nationally.
+This represents a 63 and 66 percent reduction, respectively, from 2005 emission rates, with the majority of reductions coming from coal-fired units.

-- Although heat input has decreased slightly over the past 11 years, emissions have decreased dramatically since 2005, indicating an improvement in NOₓ emission rate.
-This is due in large part to greater use of control technology on coal-fired units and increased heat input at natural gas-fired units, which emit less NOₓ emissions than coal-fired units.
+- Emissions have decreased dramatically since 2005, due in large part to greater use of control technology, primarily on coal-fired units, and increased generation at natural gas-fired units, which emit less NOₓ emissions per unit of electricity than coal-fired units.